BigExcavator/coldsrh.github.io/about/index.md

--m---
-title: about
-layout: page
----

 # That blog is the recorder of the way I went through during my ability growth

-Name: Ruohan Sun   School: University of Southern California   Major: Computer Science
+Name: Ruohan Sun

+School: University of Southern California

+Major: Computer Science

 I really like the following words that Steve Jobs said on Stanford University Graduation Ceremony: